FourThievesVinegar/solderless-microlab/docs/assembly.md

 Assembling the reactor unit involves three major steps: assembling the Reactor Stand, attaching the Pumps Unit, and assembling the Reactor Core itself.

-For full instructions, see [Microlab Reactor Unit Assembly](/docs/assembly-reactor-unit.md).
+For full instructions, see [MicroLab Reactor Unit Assembly](/docs/assembly-reactor-unit.md).

 ### Temperature Control Unit assembly

 Assembling the Temperature Control Units involves assembling (a) the Heating Unit and (b) the Cooling Unit.
 The Heating Unit is controlled by an off-the-shelf switchable plug controlled by a cable to the Control Unit.

-For full instructions, see [Microlab Temperature Control Unit Assembly](/docs/assembly-temperature-control-unit.md)
+For full instructions, see [MicroLab Temperature Control Unit Assembly](/docs/assembly-temperature-control-unit.md)

 ### Putting it all together

-Once you have assembled the 5 major components, you will have what you need to run the Microlab.
+Once you have assembled the 5 major components, you will have what you need to run the MicroLab.
 These components are designed to be modular and easy to disassemble for storage and transportation.
 All that's left is connecting the modules with appropriate wire and tubing, and plugging it all in!

-For full assembly instructions, see [Microlab Operation](/docs/operation.md).
+For full assembly instructions, see [MicroLab Operation](/docs/operation.md).